 Their product category usually categorizes vertical e-commerce businesses.
-That means all niche e-commerce plays need not be vertical e-commerce businesses.
+That means all niche e-commerce plays need don't need to be vertical e-commerce businesses.
 For instance, hyperlocal e-commerce players are niche players.
 In this case, the niche is the locality in which they operate.
 But hyperlocal etailers do not automatically get the term vertical attached to them.

 In the beginning market participants were happy being horizontal.
 The idea was that adding categories only occupied bits and bytes and not real floor space; not even square inches in a product catalog.
 So might as well sell everything.
 The coming of the serious vertical players heralded the next wave of e-commerce.
 The term "category killer" aptly describes what some retail professionals think of large specialist retailers.

 It's not only about focusing narrowly on a product category.
 It is also about choosing a category that is suitable for vertical e-commerce.
 As an extreme example, selling handcrafted artisan-made goods offers several opportunities to showcase the product in a way that the more or less standardized templates of horizontal e-commerce players will not be able to compete against.

 Challenges to Setting Up a Horizontal E-commerce Business